momibun926/redmine_issue_evm/README.md

   * Some Tarckers
   * Calculating EV based on daily done ratio
   * Daily EAC
+* Project reporting based on EVM
+  * Project overview can be recorded with EVM values
+  * List, query, and edit historical summaries
 * Project metrics
   * Duration
   * Satus